 After Mod Podging the leaves, let them dry completely.

+Now for the DIY wreath.
+With the exception of the leaves, I used dollar tree items so the total cost was minimal.
 Using a grapevine wreath (or wreath form of your choice), start placing your leaves where you would like them to go.

 Once you are ready, use a hot glue gun and start gluing your leaves into place.

 Once your leaves are in place feel free to incorporate some berries, beads, ribbons a bow or other things if you like.